 In 1996–1999, she sang in vocal quartet Sotto Voce, 1998–2000 in the Savonlinna Opera Festival Choir and 2000–2011, was the leading alto soloist of the Estonian Philharmonic Chamber Choir.
 Since 2002, Oja belongs to the contemporary music ensemble Resonablis.
-Iris Oja is currently a freelance singer and collaborates with ensembles like Theatre of Voices and Ars Nova, also with choirs like Estonian Philharmonic Chamber Choir and the Coro Casa da Musica in Porto.
+Iris Oja is currently a freelance singer and collaborates with vocal ensembles like Theatre of Voices (Denmark) and Ars Nova Copenhagen, also with Estonian Philharmonic Chamber Choir and the Coro Casa da Música in Porto.

 Oja has performed solo parts in numerous vocal-symphonic works, such as Johann Sebastian Bach’s Mass B-minor, Magnificat, St. Matthew and St. John Passions, Christmas Oratorio and Osteroratorium, Georg Friedrich Händel’s Israel in Egypt, Messiah and Oratorio per la resurrezione, Antonio Vivaldi’s Gloria and Magnificat, Giovanni Battista Pergolesi’s Stabat Mater, Camille Saint-Saëns’s Christmas Oratorio, Joseph Haydn’s Stabat Mater, Wolfgang Amadeus Mozart’s Requiem, Krönungsmesse and Vesperae solennes de confessore, Ludwig van Beethoven’s Mass C-major, Missa solemnis and Symphony No. 9, Richard Strauss’s German motet, Igor Stravinsky’s The Wedding and Symphony of Psalms, Arvo Pärt’s Passio and Miserere etc.